-On Sunday, October 20, 2019 at 2 pm Albuquerque Historical Society’s Board Member William Dodge, Ph.D., relates the intriguing story of the Parkland Hills Addition that culminates in the subdivision’s recent listing in the National Register of Historic Places.
+On Sunday, October 20, 2019, Albuquerque Historical Society’s Board Member William Dodge, Ph.D., presented the intriguing story of the Parkland Hills Addition that culminates in the subdivision’s recent listing in the National Register of Historic Places.

 Just a Whisper from the City, and a Mile Above the Sea